AlibabaCloudDocs/ecs/intl.en-US/Block Storage/Cloud disks/Format a data disk/Format a data disk for a Linux instance.md

     fdisk -l
     ```

-    A command output similar to the following one is returned:
+    A command output similar to the following one is returned.

     ![Format disk_fdisk](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/3233158061/p173584.png)

-    **Note:** If /dev/vdb is not displayed in the command output, the ECS instance does not have data disks.
-Check whether data disks are attached to the instance.
-For information about how to attach a data disk, see [Attach a data disk](/intl.en-US/Block Storage/Cloud disks/Attach a data disk.md).
+    **Note:** After the command is run, if no /dev/vd\* device name is displayed, check whether the data disk is attached to the instance. /dev/vd\* indicates the new data disk.
+In this example, /dev/vdb is used.
+For information about how to attach a data disk in the ECS console, see [Attach a data disk](/intl.en-US/Block Storage/Cloud disks/Attach a data disk.md).

-3. Run the following commands in sequence to create a single partition for the data disk.
+3. Run the following commands in sequence to create a partition for the data disk.

     1. Run the following command to partition the data disk: